 Read carefully before you sign

 After you have reached an agreement with the seller on a price, make sure you go through all the clauses in the contract before you sign.
 If you do not understand the terms of the paperwork, you can bring your lawyer and have him take care of the paperwork for you.
 Do not make the mistake of signing what you don’t understand.
-Request for the Vehicle History Report and go through it correctly so you will be sure of what you are getting.
+Request for the Vehicle History Report by getting a free car check from Car Check Experts and go through it correctly so you will be sure of what you are getting.